Kevin Ogle: Early life

 Ogle was born in Edmond, Oklahoma, the son of Jack Ogle (1930–1999), a veteran television journalist who worked for NBC affiliate WKY-TV (channel 4, now KFOR-TV) as a news anchor and later news director from 1962 to 1977, and Karen Ogle (née Lee; 1947–2000).
 He is the eldest of their three sons, all of whom would eventually follow their father into the broadcasting industry.
 His younger brothers, Kent Jacob Ogle (born June 11, 1960) and Walter Kelly Ogle (born September 24, 1961), also presently work as television journalists in the Oklahoma City market (Kent joined KFOR-TV in 1993 as an assignment reporter, before being appointed weekday morning co-anchor and principal noon anchor in 1996; Kelly joined CBS affiliate KWTV-DT [channel 9] as a noon anchor and business reporter in 1990, before being appointed weeknight co-anchor in 1993).

 Kevin attended Kansas State University on a basketball scholarship; he left the Kansas State Wildcats men's basketball team for personal reasons in 1978, and transferred from KSU after his freshman year to join Oklahoma State University–Stillwater; there, he graduated with a journalism degree from the Paul Miller School of Journalism and Broadcasting in 1982.

 Career

-Kevin began his career in Oklahoma City as a television sports photographer and editor.
+Ogle began his career in Oklahoma City as a television sports photographer and editor.
 Prior to working at KFOR-TV, Ogle had worked at CBS affiliate KFSM-TV in Fort Smith, Arkansas (under the stage name Kevin Bowman), ABC affiliate KSWO-TV in Lawton, Oklahoma and KWCO radio in Chickasha, Oklahoma.
 In 1983, he received one of four Associated Press Awards for Best General News Reporting.
 He received honorable mention from the Arkansas Associated Press in 1987 for the investigative reporting series, Road to Recovery.
 He joined KFOR as the station's weekend anchor and general assignment reporter in 1993, before being promoted to weeknight anchor in 1996.

 Ogle has also headed up the project "Keep the Music Alive," which collects musical instruments for the Oklahoma City Public School system.
 Ogle also has a monthly column on family and children issues in the local publication Metro Family magazine.